Climate-adapted forest management in the Zofingen region, Switzerland

 Situation without project

-Lower carbon accumulation in the forest, increased risk of forest dieback
+Lower carbon storage in the forest, increased risk of forest dieback

 Project number